niharhEAVR/OOPs-using-Java/02_day/01_notes/02_2d_array.md

 2. **Use Cases:**
    - When you only need to **read** or **print** values → use **enhanced for loop**.
    - When you need to **modify, insert, or access by index** → use **traditional `for` loop**.

 ---

-✅ Let me know if you need more examples or explanations about arrays and loops in Java! 🚀

----